tinne26/kage-desk/docs/tutorials/intro/01_cpu_vs_gpu.md

 Notice that in this version there's no outer loop.
 We won't go into much detail yet, but you can see that all we are doing here is take the position of the pixel we are working on and compute its color.
 One pixel, one calculation.

 In this case, the core code of the CPU and the GPU versions is very similar, but this isn't always the case.
-Thinking in the sequential version can be helpful sometimes, but you will have to learn many GPU-specific techniques in order to really get good at shaders.
+Thinking in the sequential version can be helpful sometimes, but you will have to learn many GPU-specific techniques in order get the most out of shaders.
 It's a different paradigm, so you need to start thinking differently.

 Try to execute this first shader now.
 Open the terminal and run the following:
 ```